 An RFID reader can be categorized into two parts:

-Fixed RFID – As the name suggests fixed RFID are placed in stationary point such as Tollbooth, Entry & exit points of Mall.
+2. Fixed RFID - As the name suggests fixed RFID are placed in stationary points such as Tollbooth, Entry & exit points of Mall.

 5 Scenarios of How RFID Works